grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 ![Validation Accuracy V5-V9](images/04_val_acc_compare.png)

 The red dashed line marks the seafloor proportion (75%).
-V5 sits right at the seafloor proportion, confirming majority-class collapse.
+V5 sits below the line at ~67%, consistent with majority-class-like collapse (inference confirmed 0% noise detection).
 V7 and V9 land slightly below it (~72%), which is expected: they trade some seafloor accuracy for genuine noise detection (34.8%).
 The accuracy dip below 75% reflects false positives (seafloor misclassified as noise), but the model is doing useful work because it's actually finding noise cells.
+However, 34.8% detection against the validation set's 18.8% actual noise rate indicates the model is over-predicting noise, nearly doubling the true rate.
 The V6 dip to ~35% (epoch 10) shows the boundary artifact model periodically "losing" its signal.

 ### Validation Loss Comparison